-In conclusion, the data collected between 2003 and 2008 among 18 596 5-6 year old children in Geneva show a non-significant decrease in the prevalence of O and OW (Coles's references).
-This finding corroborates findings in other cities in Switzerand, Sweden and France and may be among the first signs of a changing trend in O and OW.
-The relatively high level of O and OW at 5 years of age, however, merits special attention to early childhood, in that 13-14% of children already fall into the O and OW groups.
+In conclusion, the data collected between 2003 and 2008 among 18 596 5-6-year-old children in Geneva show a non-significant decrease in the prevalence of O and OW (Coles's references).
+This finding corroborates findings in other cities in Switzerland, Sweden and France and may be among the first signs of a changing trend in O and OW.
+The relatively high level of O and OW at 5 years of age, however, merits special attention in that 13-14% of children already fall into the O and OW groups.
 Even if no clear conclusions can be drawn as to the reasons for this change, it is probable that both environmental and individual factors contribute to influencing people's behaviour.
 An intriguing finding was the concomitant drop in O and OW in both Bordeaux and Geneva between 2004-5 and 2005-6.
-A link of some kind can be established between particularly cold winters and the drop in BMI.
+There seems to be a link between particularly cold winters and the drop in BMI.
 The influence of environmental temperature on brown fat metabolism may be of interest for future research.